AntoineChalons/lv-redis/README.md

 # lv-redis

-Use Redis, an fast in-memory database with your LabVIEW app
+Use Redis, a fast in-memory database with your LabVIEW app

-this repo doesn't contain code but the support files for a presentation at a LabVIEW user group.
+this repo contains the support files for a presentation at a LabVIEW user group and a simple LabVIEW project for a small demo

-planned to be presented at LUGE 2024-04 on 2024-12-05
+it was originally planned to be presented at LUGE 2024-04 on 2024-12-05 it was postponed to LUGE 2025-01 on 2025-03-20